-Citadels communities are compact, walkable villages inside regenerative agriculture farms that not only produce the best food but also protect residents from flooding, drought and wildfire, while cooling the local climate and removing carbon from the atmosphere and putting it back into the soil where it belongs.
+Citadels communities are compact, walkable villages in regenerative agriculture farms that not only produce the best food, but also protect residents from flooding, drought and wildfire, while cooling the local climate and removing carbon from the atmosphere, putting it back into the soil where it belongs.
 More soil carbon means more soil organic matter, which means healthier plants and more nutritious, flavorful foods.

 Sign up to receive information about the Regenerative Lifestyles Big Picture and how you can help create the circular economy with Citadels.

 Access to the freshest value-added foods, created by foodies like you.